 - 8.1 Submitted work for a higher degree of the University must be submitted in the form specified by the University Codes of Practice and subject to Ordinance XXXIX.
-Each candidate must certify in writing the extent to which the submission is his/her own work and in each case in which there has been co-operative effort the nature and extent of that effort must be fully specified. - 8.2 The candidate must certify that neither the submission nor the original work contained therein has been submitted for an award of this or any other degree awarding body, accept in accordance with an agreement between universities. - 8.3 Any submission subsequently published must include a statement that it has been submitted for a higher degree of the University. - 8.4 Three copies of the thesis bound in temporary format must initially be submitted for examination.
-On successful completion of all examination requirements including any necessary corrections, candidates should deposit a copy of their final PhD thesis in electronic format and two copies of their thesis, printed and bound in permanent format, with the Research Student Office, together with a signed Thesis Deposit Agreement and other relevant documents. - 8.5 The University reserves the right to determine the access classification of a submission which will normally be "open".
+Each candidate must certify in writing the extent to which the submission is his/her own work and in each case in which there has been co-operative effort the nature and extent of that effort must be fully specified. - 8.2 The candidate must certify that neither the submission nor the original work contained therein has been submitted for an award of this or any other degree awarding body, except in accordance with an agreement between universities.

+- 8.3 Any submission subsequently published must include a statement that it has been submitted for a higher degree of the University. - 8.4 Three copies of the thesis bound in temporary format must initially be submitted for examination.
+On successful completion of all examination requirements including any necessary corrections, candidates should deposit a copy of their final PhD thesis in electronic format with the University Library, together with a signed Thesis Deposit Agreement. - 8.5 The University reserves the right to determine the access classification of a submission which will normally be "open".
 If access is restricted for any reason a moratorium period will be specified on the Access Conditions Form bound into the front of each copy.